pranavmahabs/bindcompare/docs/bindcompare.rst

 choose the correct file you are interested in using.
 Note that this will force you to have already created the output directory as you would otherwise be unable to select it.

 Once you have filled all of the inputs in, you can click the blue Run BindCompare button.
-If there is any outputs or errors, this will show up in your terminal - not in the app.
+This will change the status bar to say that `bindcompare` is running.
+If there are any outputs or errors, this will show up in the app's output window.
 Once BindCompare has completed, the status bar should change to reflect this.

 Finally, on the right hand side you can choose to do mini-visualizations of the plots generated.
 If